Shaniamoro/2143-OOP-Roberts/Assignments/ExtraCredit/Polymorphism.md

 ## Compile time Polymorphism
-> This is achieved by function overriding
+> This is achieved by function overriding.
 > Function overriding occurs when a function in the Base class is defined using the virtual keyword and is then redifined in the member class.
 * Functon overriding
 ```